gcuddy/portfolio/src/content/notes/2018-11-01-intimacy-is-alluring.md

 ---
-title: "The allure of intimacy in theatre and podcasts"
+title: The allure of intimacy in theatre and podcasts
+pubDate: '2018-11-01'
 ---

 One of theatre's great traits is its intimacy.
 We're in a room with people - mostly strangers - sharing in an experience that will only be experienced in that room, in that moment.
 It can't be replicated by any other form, right?